axinc-ai/ailia-models-tflite/README.md

 # About ailia TFLite Runtime

 ailia TFLite Runtime is a TensorFlow Lite compatible inference engine.
 Written in C99, it supports inference in Non-OS and RTOS.
 It also supports high-speed inference using Intel MKL on a PC.
+In the Android environment, we provide a Unity Package, which also supports NPU inference using NNAPI.

 # Install